Tampa Bay Rowdies (1975–1993): Club culture

-As part of a name-the-team contest, on November 21, 1974, the franchise announced that the name Tampa Bay Rowdies had been selected.
-Out of nearly 12,500 entries it was Clearwater attorney, Bill Wilhelm's suggestion that won.
-That suggestion earned Wilhelm a vacation to Acapulco for his efforts, along with a lifetime pass to all home games.
+As part of a name-the-team contest, on November 21, 1974, the franchise announced that the name Tampa Bay Rowdies was selected.
+Of nearly 12,500 entries it was Clearwater attorney Bill Wilhelm's suggestion that won.
+That suggestion earned Wilhelm a vacation to Acapulco and a lifetime pass to all home games.
 The Rowdies' fans were known as "Fannies".
 Advertisements for the club declared that "Soccer is a kick in the grass" and encouraged their supporters to "Get up, get out, and get Rowdy!" and to "make a fanny of yourself!".
 The calls were answered by fans who threw confetti, drank beer, chanted during games, and generally "let the guys know we're behind them."
-One memorable fan named Bob Rogers won a "Rowdiest Fan" contest by donning a giant soccer head and throwing himself into the Tampa Stadium goal.
+One memorable fan, Bob Rogers, won a "Rowdiest Fan" contest by donning a giant soccer head and throwing himself into the Tampa Stadium goal.
 The club gave "Soccer Head" complimentary tickets to future games so that he could continue his antics for the crowd, even bringing him along when the Rowdies played in Soccer Bowl '79.

 While anyone who supported the club could call themselves a Fanny, members of the official Rowdies Fan Club particularly claimed the moniker as their own.
 The fan club held regular meetings and social events and published a newsletter.

 The "Wowdies" were the Rowdies' cheerleaders.
 The team also had a pep band known as the "Loudies" that sat in the south endzone and attended local pep rallies.

 Post-NASL: 1985–1993

 The NASL folded in 1984, but the Rowdies continued to play for several more years.
-Tampa Stadium continued to be used as their home ground for outdoor games except during the 1991 and 1992 seasons in the APSL.
+They continued to use Tampa Stadium as their home ground for outdoor games except during the 1991 and 1992 seasons in the APSL.
 Those two years were spent at the USF Soccer Stadium, before returning to Tampa Stadium in 1993 for the team's final season in existence.

 Independent: 1985–1987

 With Rodney Marsh staying on as coach (through 1987), the Rowdies operated as an independent team for two years before joining the American Indoor Soccer Association for one season (1986–87).
 Cornelia Corbett, Dick Corbett's wife and a businesswoman in her own right, became sole owner of the team in 1986.
-As a footnote, in 2011 the University of South Florida opened the new Corbett Soccer Stadium for their NCAA Division I men's and women's teams, after the Corbetts had made a $1.5 million donation to the project.
-The stadium features several display cases that highlight the history of the Tampa Bay Rowdies.
+As a footnote, in 2011 the University of South Florida opened the new Corbett Soccer Stadium for their NCAA Division I men's and women's teams, after the Corbetts made a $1.5 million donation to the project.
+The stadium features several display cases highlighting the history of the Tampa Bay Rowdies.
 Since 2005, the USF Bulls and the crosstown rival University of Tampa Spartans men's squads have competed annually for the preseason Rowdies Cup, which celebrates the city's rich soccer history.
 To date the NCAA Division II Spartans have only captured the trophy once, back in 2012.